sarvodaya-network/sarvodaya.eu/library/flosha/lokniti.md

 Lokniti is opposed to rajniti (the indian name for politics) and meant to overcome it. lok refers to the people, while raj refers to "rule".

-I thought for a long time that this word is difficult to translate, because it receives its sense and meaning by its relation to this other word that it is an alternative to.
-But the word "politics", which is what lokniti wants to overcome, has not the same meaning and connotation as rajniti.
+I thought for a long time that this word is difficult to translate into western languages, because it receives its sense and meaning by its relation to this other word that it is an alternative to.
+And the western word "politics", which is what lokniti wants to overcome, doesn't seem at first to have the same meaning and connotation as rajniti.

 Politics comes from the polis, the city.
 But since the polis was at the same time a state, the city-state, we can say that this is what the word actually connotes.
 It refers to the state.
 In German we have several words in regard to it.